What Is Bone Broth?

 Remember Mom or Grandma making a big pot of chicken soup anytime someone would get sick?
 The same principal is at work here.

-Think of bone broth as a more concentrated version of Grandma’s healing soup.
+Think of it as a more concentrated version of Grandma’s healing soup.
 The broth may even help you sleep better at night.
 Sip a cup of the tasty liquid before bed.
 It’ll work better than the hot milk your mom used to bring you.

-To make bone broth you take bones like those from that leftover chicken or turkey carcass that’s still sitting in your fridge from last night.
+The process is simple – you start with cooked bones like those from that leftover chicken or turkey carcass that’s still sitting in your fridge from last night.
 Cover it with plenty of water and simmer for hours.

 You can drink the finished hot broth as is, season it up with your favorite herbs and spices, or use it to make a pot of soup or stew.
 The cooled broth can be stored in the fridge for about 4 days or in the freezer for up to a year.